 When do you need SASE, and when is SSE sufficient?

-As we noted earlier, Secure Access Service Edge and Security Service Edge are not the same things.
+As we noted earlier, Secure Access Service Edge and Security Service Edge are different.
 In some cases, SSE alone will deliver the security protection companies need.
 In other situations, a combination of SD-WAN and SSE tools will be a more sensible solution.

 Generally, companies with existing SD-WAN deployments will not benefit from SASE.
 In that case, Security Service Edge will be a suitable complement to SD-WAN networking.
 It provides the security protection that cloud infrastructure requires.